-Talk to the professionals at Stonebridge Mortgage Group about the possibility of reversing your mortgage.
+Talk to the me, at Stonebridge Mortgage Group about the possibility of reversing your mortgage.

 For professional assistance and advice on reverse mortgages, look no further than Stonebridge Mortgage Group.
 If you’re ready to apply for a loan and want to go through the process online, Stonebridge Mortgage Group offers online applications.
 We can help you get pre-approved for a mortgage, walk you through the real estate loan process, and assist you with Stonebridge Mortgage Group serves the greater Portland area and are located in Gresham, Oregon.

 A reverse mortgage allows homeowners of a certain age, 62 years and older, to borrow from their home’s equity without having to make monthly mortgage payments.
 As the borrower the homeowner may then choose to take funds in a lump sum, line of credit or via structured monthly payments.
 The repayment of the loan is required when the last surviving borrower vacates the home permanently.